tabletopmanoa/tabletopmanoa.github.io/index.md

 **User Requested Improvements:** This user requested that the sight added more features or images relating to card games or games that normal people might be familiar with.

+### User D:

+**Major:** Political Science

+**Relationship to Tabletop Gaming:** Avid gamer of various types.

+**Ability to Use Application:** This user had no issue navigating the website.
+He thought the instructions on the home page were useful and the buttons made sense.
+He believed that the application should expand to include video games, as many college student would be interested in LAN parties.

+**User Requested Improvements:** This user requested that the Role Playing seletion had an edition number dropdown menu.
+He also suggests that the miniature category have a point level.
+The Resource block in the Add Game menu was vague, and he recommended being more specific, and removing the requirement that it be a URL, as not all games have an online source.
+He also requested a delete button, so that the coordinater can cancel the game.

+### User E:

+**Major:** Nursing

+**Relationship to Tabletop Gaming:** Has played chess.

+**Ability to Use Application:** This user was a little confused as to all the requirments to coordinate a game.
+Not being familiar with tabletop games, she was not sure about what kind of information to produce to fill out the form.
+However, she did find reading the available games in the Browse Game and Info pages easy to understand.

+**User Requested Improvements:** This user requested that the browse game be sorted in chronological order in their categories, and that the time be in 12 hour standard instead of 24 hour.
+She also did not like the smoking and drinking options within a college environment.
+She recommended the option of recurring games, and having the first available start time for a game be 0900 instead of 0100.

 ## Meteor Hosting
 Galaxy is a cloud platfom for Meteor apps, based on Docker and AWS cloud infrastructure.
 This program has a running deployment on the
 [Galaxy](https://galaxy.meteor.com/app/tabletopmanoa.meteorapp.com)